syncfusion-content/xamarin-docs/Xamarin/installation-and-upgrade/Upgrade-from-trial-version-to-license-version.md

 ---
 layout: post
-title: Install and Deployment process of Syncfusion Xamarin products
+title: Upgrade from Trial Version to License Version| Syncfusion
-description: Learn how to install and deploy the Syncfusion Xamarin component
+description: This section provides information about upgrading from trial Essential Studio version to a license version
 platform: Xamarin
 control: Installation and Deployment
 documentation: ug